O’Brien, Jackson lead Colorado State over New Mexico 35-21

 Patrick O'Brien and Warren Jackson had career nights as Colorado State beat New Mexico 35-21 on Friday night.

-O'Brien threw for a career-high 420 yards and three touchdowns and Jackson had nine catches for a career-high 214 yards and two touchdowns.
+O'Brien threw for a career-high 420 yards and three touchdowns and Jackson, who was coming from a two-game absence after a separated shoulder, had nine catches for a career-high 214 yards and two touchdowns.

+"Guys are making plays and running down the field scoring touchdowns," O'Brien said.
+"It's a big stat day for me but it's just nice to see our hard work playing off and guys making plays when we need them."

 Dane Wright added 105 yards receiving for the Rams (2-5, 1-2 Mountain West), who ended a four-game losing streak.